egeoffrey/developer/docs/develop/build.md

 Despite eGeoffrey is based on Docker containers, there is no need to do anything with Docker directly since the `egeoffrey-cli` utility has plenty of functionalities also for building the docker image for you.

-Once you are fine with your code, just run `egeoffrey-cli build amd64,arm` which will:
+Once you are fine with your code, just run `egeoffrey-cli build` which will:

 * Build the Docker image based on the provided Dockerfile, naming it using the branch and version specified in the manifest file
 * Publish the Docker image to DockerHub based on the account provided in the manifest file

-If your operating system is not capable of building for multiple architectures, you need to run the command with the supported architecture only and run it again on a different system capable of building for the other architecture.
+By default, the build command builds for all the architectures.
+If your operating system is not capable of building for multiple architectures, you need to run the command with the supported architecture only as additional parameter and run it again on a different system capable of building for the other architecture.

 The naming convention of the resulting Docker image `egeoffrey-cli` creates is the following: